 Nutmeg Fixed Allocation Track Record

-Looking at the full range of historical data available the Nutmeg Fixed Allocation Risk Level 5 has returned an impressive +53.6% between Feb 17 – Oct 21.
-Over the last 12 months the return is +34.6%.
+Looking at the full range of historical data available the Nutmeg Fixed Allocation Risk Level 5 has returned 21.3% cumulative over the last 3 years.
+Over the last 12 months, the return was -1%.
 It’s important to note that these are regarded as simulated returns calculated using Nutmeg trading data from client accounts.
 You can find more information on how figures are calculated by checking out the fixed allocation past performance section on the Nutmeg site.

 Vanguard LifeStrategy Track Record

-In comparison the Vanguard LifeStrategy 100% Fund has returned +55.3% over the same period (Feb 17 – Oct 21).
-Putting Vanguard +1.7% ahead of Nutmeg for that timeframe.
-However over the last 12 months the LifeStrategy 100% Fund has only returned 30.74%, that’s -3.86% worse than the Nutmeg performance over the last 12 months.
+In comparison the Vanguard LifeStrategy 100% Fund has returned 23.92% over the last 3 years same period, which puts Vanguard marginally ahead of Nutmeg by 2.6% for that timeframe.
+Similarly, over the last 12 months the LifeStrategy 100% Fund has only returned 2.82%, which is also better than Nutmeg’s -1%.

 With regard to user feedback and ease of use, both platforms offer an excellent user experience.
 Nutmeg have both web based and app platforms, however Vanguard only offer a web platform currently.
 So if you would prefer app access on your phone then that may be something to consider.